qcri/RetClean/README.md

 # RetClean

-This is the official repository for the RetClean data repair project under QCRI.
+This is the official repository for the RetClean data repair project under the QCRI organization.
 RetClean is a tool that leverages language models for data cleaning operations, such as missing value imputation imputation.
+The paper detailing the project can be found on arxiv at this [https://arxiv.org/abs/2303.16909](link)

 ## Installation and Use